jackfusion/LEMP/README.md

 sudo apt install libssl-dev python-dev libffi-dev libc6-dev gcc make python3-pip gnupg2 net-tools apt-transport-https ca-certificates curl gnupg-agent software-properties-common - these are what is recommended by Docker for alpine and install docker engine

-Openmediavault 5 (OMV5) Complete Install and Setup including Portainer on PC - https://www.youtube.com/watch?v=A5ckT7pxrNY for install and setup of Open Media vault not including the OMV extras because they do not include up to date docker install the one for the docker docs dose.
+Openmediavault 5 (OMV5) Complete Install and Setup including Portainer on PC - <a href="https://www.youtube.com/watch?v=A5ckT7pxrNY" target="_blank">https://www.youtube.com/watch?v=A5ckT7pxrNY</a> for install and setup of Open Media vault not including the OMV extras because they do not include up to date docker install the one for the docker docs dose.

 I am still working through the myphpadmin setup to get it work and will update this project as I go along.